Meet the Vet: Dr. Hugh of Durbin Creek Animal Hospital

 After UF, Dr. Hugh was matched with an extremely busy specialty practice in Cooper City, South Florida for an internship.
 He did rotations on heart health, cancer, orthopedics, neurology, and emergency medicine.
 Being so close to Miami, he cared for famous pets, like NFL player Joe Namath's dog, Queen Latifah's cat, and famous bloggers!
 It was emergency medicine that he was most interested in so after the year was up, he returned to Gainesville and worked as an emergency veterinarian and enjoyed treating UF football player, and later NFL player, Percy Harvin's dog!
 Dr. Hugh then moved back home to St. Johns County to raise his family by the coast and served 17 local veterinarians from three counties in northeast Florida as an emergency veterinarian at their regional veterinary emergency center.
 During his time as an emergency veterinarian, he treated many extreme cases, like Florida black bear attacks on dogs and pets that had ingested all kinds of things like drugs, corn cobs, rubber toys, chocolate and poisonous plants.
 He treated motor vehicle collision injuries where the dog came to him and the owner went to the hospital emergency room next door, gun shot wounds, pets that had been involved in house fires, or various infections that couldn't wait until morning.
 He managed and triaged an emergency room as the only doctor on nights, weekends and holidays.
 He was able to smoothly move emergencies through exams while helping his technicians monitor sick animals that needed to stay over night and was even able to calmly prepare for and conduct emergency surgery in the middle of the night at a moments notice with a room full of clients and their pets waiting.
 His years in the emergency room allowed for amazing experiences with expertise that he brings to his current patients and animal hospital!

 Starting from Dr. Hugh's internship as a newly graduated veterinarian and extending to his emergency work, Dr. Hugh has always had a peaceful and calming bedside manner.
 From furry families in shock from unexpected emergencies, those coming in for specialty surgeries or treatments, or those simply wondering if they had an emergency and bringing in their pet at 3:00am to put their mind at ease, his clients always had the same questions: "Where do you work during the day?
 Can you be our vet all the time?"
 Over and over he had to respond with a thank you, and explain that their facility wasn't set up for day practice work, or wellness care.
-After many years of problem solving emergency level solutions that would help furry friends in the best way at the lowest cost, and listening those requests for Dr. Hugh to be their vet, Dr. Hugh decided to start researching how to open a day practice.
+After many years of problem solving emergency level solutions that would help furry friends in the best way at the lowest cost, and listening to those requests for Dr. Hugh to be their vet, Dr. Hugh decided to start researching how to open a day practice.

 After 2 years of searching and planning, Dr. Hugh opened Durbin Creek Animal Hospital on September 10, 2018!
 He loves meeting patients and helping them solve skin allergy problems, getting to the bottom of illnesses, curing repeated earaches, and seeing his patients in wellness situations, caring for them over their lifetime instead of just for one emergency.
 He sees dogs and cats, but also chickens, snakes, guinea pigs and rats, pigs, lizards, turtles, bunny rabbits, and anything that can fit through his door!
 He does high level surgeries at affordable rates and he can do emergency surgeries in house, saving his clients money since they don't have to go to a specialty/emergency center.
 At the same time, he's versed enough to help advise clients when it is time to problem solve with a specialist and he has a network of local doctors he works closely with in which to refer his patients.
 He still sees the occasional emergencies for his patients, but he loves the day practice care and also serving local animal shelters with low cost spays and neuters.
 He also loves spending nights and weekends with his family now that he is open regular day hours; he especially enjoys finally being home with his two young children for holidays.